-The program offers two specializations:
+The program offers three specializations:

 The students start pursuing the specialization of their choice in the 3rd semester.
 In the 5th semester, the students are offered a selection of relevant elective courses at UiA, or they spend the semester as exchange students at another institution.

 |3. sem||Renewable Energy - Choose direction|